Bank of China International hires Ex-Goldman metals chief

-SYDNEY Bank of China International (BOCI) has recruited former Goldman Sachs (GS.N) metals trading chief as an adviser to help it expand its commodities business.
+SYDNEY, Feb 4 Bank of China International (BOCI) has recruited former Goldman Sachs metals trading chief as an adviser to help it expand its commodities business.

 Chinese banks are stepping away from mainly consumer-led business to take advantage of a tough climate for Western brokers - grappling with strict European and U.S. regulations - to expand their presence in natural resources, and trading in particular.